Credit score in the United States: Free annual credit report

 As a result of the FACT Act (Fair and Accurate Credit Transactions Act), each legal U.S. resident is entitled to a free copy of his or her credit report from each credit reporting agency once every twelve months.
 The law requires all three agencies, Equifax, Experian, and Transunion, to provide reports.
 These credit reports do not contain credit scores from any of the three agencies.
 The three credit bureaus run Annualcreditreport.com, where users can get their free credit reports.
 Non-FICO credit scores are available as an add-on feature of the report for a fee.
 This fee is usually $7.95, as the FTC regulates this charge through the Fair Credit Reporting Act.
 The FTC tracks various scams and reports on other sites that provide fake credit reports or charge fees for their services.
-Instances of illegal behaviors by credit report services have been settled in court such as that of Experian Consumer Direct that was charged with deceptively signed people up for credit report monitoring services that charged them monthly fees.
+Instances of illegal behaviors by credit report services have been settled in court such as that of Experian Consumer Direct that was charged with deceptively signing people up for credit report monitoring services that charged them monthly fees.